 In my opinion, the present case does not fall under the category of ‘rarest of rare’ case i.e. there is no alternative but to impose Death Sentence.
-It would fall within the special category of cases, where the appellant should be directed to suffer sentence for life i.e. till his natural death, without remission/commutation under Sections 432 and 433, Cr.P.C.”
+It would fall within the special category of cases, where the appellant should be directed to suffer Life Sentence i.e. till his natural death, without remission/commutation under Sections 432 and 433, Cr.P.C.”

 – Hon’ble Justice Sanjiv Khanna, Manoharan v.
 State, Inspector of Police, Coimbatore [Criminal Appeal Nos.
 1174-1175 of 2019].